AlexChesser/tech-interview-prep-course/interview-study-syllabus.md

 ## external resources

+* **[codinginterview.com](https://www.codinginterview.com/)**: This appears to be a pretty slick website with infographic type sumamries of the coding interviews for various FAANG+ companies alongside detailed descriptions.
+Possibly the best, first resource for the grind of passing a FAANG+ interview process.

+* Seriously - this roadmap is amazing! https://www.codinginterview.com/interview-roadmap

+> If you do one thing, [use this roadmap](https://www.codinginterview.com/interview-roadmap)

 * <https://github.com/anushka23g/Complete-Placement-Preparation>

 This repo appears to have a number of PDFs that link to other pages.
 It's a little spammy feeling.
 Will probably delete this.